 Overall Mississippi Tax Picture

 Mississippi is very tax-friendly for retirees.
 The state does not tax Social Security benefits, income from public or private pensions or withdrawals from retirement accounts, including IRA and 401(k) plans.
 If you are still working in some capacity in your retirement, the state income tax is fairly low.
 Rates range from 3% to 5%.

 Property taxes are also very low.
-Counties determine the rate, and they can be as low as 0.48% or as high as 1.22%.
-The median property tax bill is $841.
+The average rate is 0.75%.
 Mississippians who live in their homes can also receive a homestead credit of up to $300.
-Residents over the age of 65 are also exempt on the first $75,000 in home value.
+Residents over the age of 65 are also exempt on the first $7,500 in home value.

 Sales tax in Mississippi is 7%.
 The capital city of Jackson charges an additional 1% tax.